-Whenever you distribute photocopies in class, place copies of materials on reserve, or make scanned copies available on your Viking Web course page, it is your responsibility to consider copyright issues and to make good faith compliance efforts.
+Whenever you distribute photocopies in class, place copies of materials on reserve, or make scanned copies available on your Canvas course page, it is your responsibility to consider copyright issues and to make good faith compliance efforts.
 General fair use provisions of the copyright law and the Agreement on Guidelines for Classroom Copying are considered the standard guidelines to employ.

 When using reserve services at Memorial Library, your submission of a Reserve Request Form is your assurance to us that you have made a good faith compliance effort.

 Although reuse and posting rights vary by publisher, most articles or items accessible via Memorial Library's licensed databases may be incorporated (via direct link, not scan) into your own course pages at any time.

 Even if the Library has not purchased online access, the work you want your students to use may be available for free on a legitimate Web site, such as an online open archive, the author’s homepage, or an open access journal.
 Most sites allow students to print a copy for personal use.

 If you do link to material licensed by Memorial Library, it is important to capture the link in a manner that includes the authentication information students will need to access the material off campus.
 Quick instructions are below, or we are happy to help -- just Ask Us!